25 Teacher Hacks You Wish You Would Have Thought Of

 There are so many remotes to lose in a class full of kids, especially those little projector remotes.

-Here's an idea to keep them organized and always in the right spot when you need them.
+Here's an easy way to keep them organized and always in the right spot when you need them.
 You can use double sided Velcro to attach the remotes to the binder.

 over the door crayon organizer teacher hack